-- 1. A score of 70% or greater is required to pass each Block Exam. - 2.
-Some courses have block exams that only cover the content in that single course. - 3.
-Four of the longitudinal courses (Clinical Applications, Clinical Pathophysiology and Diagnostic Studies, Medicine, and Pharmacology) may share 1 block exam per organ system. - a.
-These combined block exams will have approximately 100 multiple-choice questions. - b.
+Four of the longitudinal courses (Clinical Applications, Clinical Pathophysiology and Diagnostic Studies, Medicine, and Pharmacology) typically share 1 block exam per organ system (i.e., a Joint Block Exam) and have approximately 100 multiple-choice questions.
 The number of questions from each of the courses is weighted based on the amount of material covered in the respective course.
 For example, in a 100-question exam, if each of the four courses covers the same amount of material, there will be 25 questions from each course (25 from CA, 25 from CPDS, 25 from Medicine, 25 from Pharm for a total of 100 questions).
-These groups of questions in a combined block exam will be referred to as block exam components (using the example above, each course has a block exam component of 25 questions).
+These groups of questions by course in a Joint Block Exam are called Block Exam Components (using the example above, each course has a Block Exam Component of 25 questions).